Probing a two-level system bath via the frequency shift of an off-resonantly-driven cavity: Sample design and fabrication

-In this work, we study lumped-element resonators, in which an interdigitated capacitor and a meander inductor are connected in parallel.
-This geometry was optimized to maximize the coupling of the microwave mode to an external degree-of-freedom such as localized emitters \cite{Douce2015, Bertet2017} or the motion of a planar dielectric membrane placed in the evanescent field of the electrodes via dielectric gradient forces \cite{Weig2009}.
-A good approximation of the electrostatic potential in the vicinity of the interdigitated capacitor is given by the harmonic approximation \cite{DenOtter2002}
+Our samples are \sam{compact} resonators, made of a meander inductor in parallel to an interdigitated capacitor with a tooth period as small as 1~$\mu$m (see Fig. \ref{fig:sample}).
+These resonators have been initially optimized to maximize the coupling of the microwave mode to an external degree of freedom such as localized emitters \cite{Douce2015, Bertet2017} or the motion of a planar dielectric membrane placed in the evanescent field of the circuit via dielectric gradient forces \cite{Weig2009}.
+Due to the evanescent profile of the electric field around the interdigitated capacitor \cite{DenOtter2002}, the electric field is strongly confined in the direction transverse to the electrode plane.
+As a concomitant effect, the participation ratio of the surface interfaces and any deposited dielectric layers is thus enhanced in this geometry, which leads to an intentionally larger TLS signal in the form of resonator frequency shift and damping.
+Microwave radiation is coupled in and out of the resonator with a CPW feedline inductively coupled to the resonator.